KVD-lab/puma/docker/README.md

 ```

 1. The "data_dir" dir will be mounted as "/data"
-2. The "development" dir will be mounted as "/development"
+2. The "input_and_output" dir will be mounted as "/in_out"
 3. This is the tag of the Docker image to run
 4. This is the command to execute Puma with the input and output arguments

+When running PuMA through Docker, the output argument needs to be specified ('-o').
+In the above example the "input_and_output" folder represents where the input file and the "puma_out" directory is ( since it is "-o /in_out/puma_out").